2021 Investment Climate Statements: Saint Kitts and Nevis

 Expropriation and Compensation

 The U.S. Embassy in Bridgetown is aware of two separate and outstanding cases involving the seizure of private land by the government.
 In the first case, the previous government agreed to pay the U.S. citizen claimant in installments and completed the first two installments.
-According to certain parties, the current government defaulted on two installments.
+According to certain parties to the dispute, the current government defaulted on two installments.
 Although a court in St. Kitts and Nevis ordered the government to complete the 2015 and 2016 installments, the government has yet to do so.
-The government claims another individual made a claim on the property, and that it must wait until a court determines the outcome of the other claim before completing payments to the U.S. citizen owner.
+The government claims another individual made a claim on the property, and that it must wait until a court rules on the other claim before completing payments to the U.S. citizen owner.

-In the second case, in January 2015, an American company signed an agreement with St. Kitts and Nevis to provide two million gallons of water.
+In the second case, in 2015, an American company signed an agreement with St. Kitts and Nevis to provide two million gallons of water.
 The government expropriated one of the company’s wells in November 2018 without compensation.
-In February 2019, the government agreed to pay a USD 1 million settlement to the company and to deposit an additional USD 500,000 into an escrow account.
-The company subsequently agreed to a settlement of USD 750,000 plus the escrow deposit.
+In 2019, the government agreed to pay a $1 million settlement to the company and to deposit an additional $500,000 into an escrow account.
+The company subsequently agreed to a settlement of $750,000 plus the escrow deposit.
 Although the government agreed to the payments, the Ministry of Infrastructure has not released the funds.
 The U.S. Embassy in Bridgetown recommends caution when conducting business in St. Kitts and Nevis.

 ICSID Convention and New York Convention